tokkonopapa/WordPress-IP-Geo-Block/_codex/04. Blocking on front-end/02/living-with-caching-plugin.md

 #### Restrictions ####

-The combination of installing into MU-Plugins (which causes the first two) and caching plugin (which causes the last one) has some restrictions :
+The installing `ip-geo-block-mu.php` into MU-Plugins has some restrictions :

 - You can't use some of [custom filter hooks][FilterHooks] of this plugin in your theme's `functions.php`.
 - [Human friendly error page][ErrorPage] does not work because [MU-Plugins are loaded][Action-Ref] before `after_setup_theme` action hook.

+Please refer to "[Validation timing][Validation]" to get the solutions.

 ### See also ###